Preparing for Health Care Professions

 There is no prescribed sequence for premedical courses, but since you will be judged on the basis of the work you have completed by the time you apply for admission, you should plan to finish the majority of required courses before taking the MCAT or submitting applications.
 Premedical students often elect two courses each term in the areas of science and mathematics.
 Most transfer students will want to fulfill the general chemistry requirement during their first year at Yale, if they haven’t done so at their previous institution, in addition to doing some course work in biology, mathematics, or both.
 A useful guide to medical school course requirements is Medical School Admission Requirements, published on line by the AAMC.

-Additional information and links are available on the Preparing for Health Care Professions page of the “Advising Resources for Freshmen and Sophomores” website.
+Additional information and links are available on the Preparing for Health Care Professions page of the “Advising Resources for First- and Second-year Students” website.

 Academic performance is an important admissions criterion, but it is by no means the only one.
 Admissions processes and related practices evolve with changing medical education requirements.
 The AAMC states, “Medical schools are dedicated to achieving a system of medical education that prepares physicians and scientists to meet the nation’s evolving health needs, while reducing application barriers and encouraging students from a wide variety of disciplines, majors, and backgrounds to apply to become the next generation of doctors.”
 One example of this dedication is the current transition toward competency-based medical education (CBME).
 In CBME, competencies — observable abilities related to a specific activity that integrates knowledge, skills, values, and attitudes — are prioritized over the measurement of knowledge alone.
 This Medical School Admissions Initiative document provides more information about CBME.